google/transit/gtfs-realtime/spec/en/trip-updates.md

 trip will start not at 10:10 but at 10:13.
 In our new realtime feed we can still identify this trip as (R, 0, 2015-05-25, 10:10:00) but provide a StopTimeUpdate with departure from first stop at 10:13:00.

-Unless route_id, direction_id and start_time are all provided and valid, the trip_update or vehicle position is discarded.
-Also, if the ids resolve to a trip not in service at the specified date or does not resolve to a unique trip, the vehicle positions or trip update is discarded.

-For this matching method to be working the GTFS static feed should include direction_ids.

 ## Uncertainty